Teach2Breach/snapinject_rs/README.md

 #### Usage

+To use litcrypt string encryption, set the `LITCRYPT_ENCRYPT_KEY` environment variable before building.
+See litcrypt documentation for more information ([litcrypt](https://docs.rs/litcrypt/latest/litcrypt/)).

 This program can be compiled as an exe, or used as a library in other rust programs.

 To use as an exe, swap the SHELL_CODE in main.rs with your own shellcode and compile.